a-sit-plus/KmmResult/README.md

 The only downside of `catching` is that it incurs instantiation overhead, because it creates a `KmmResult` instance.
 Internally, though, only the behaviour is important, not Swift interop.
 Hence, you don't care for a `KmmResult` and you certainly don't care for the cost of instantiating an object.
 Here, the `Result.nonFatalOrThrow()` extension shipped with KmmResult comes to the rescue.
-It does exactly what the name suggest: It re-throws any fatal exception and leaved the `Result` object untouched otherwise.
-In addition, there's `catchingPlain` which directly returns an stdlib `Result`
+It does exactly what the name suggest: It re-throws any fatal exception and leaves the `Result` object untouched otherwise.
+As a convenience shorthand, there's `catchingUnwrapped` which directly returns an stdlib `Result`.

 Happy folding!